Aero-ComSci/117-traversing-turtles-kotharidhruv/README.md

 ```
 #### Description Of The App
+This application essentially draws a design using different turtle objects.
+These objects possess different traits.
+More specifically, each object has a different shape and color.
+The program iterates through the two lists containing shapes and colors and assigns each turtle object a different shape and color.
 `
 # Include a video of the result of the code at speed 0 or Fast.
 Be sure to make it available for me to see.
 https://github.com/user-attachments/assets/a7c96488-d44e-4dcd-a341-a556be765917